jtcash/OwonB41T/README.md

 * Printing data from the meter to stdout
 * Controlling the meter with simluated button presses from stdin
 * Downloading and printing stored offline data
+* Renaming your device (the LocalName for your meter's advertisements)

 ## Features Coming Soon
 * Retries for failed or dropped connections